relative-studios/react-todo/README.md

 ## Connecting To Databse

 Add username and Password provided by Lead developer to ATLAS_URI in .env file.

-Then run the command:
+In a new terminal, change directory to /server Then run the command:

 ### `nodemon server`